 Application & Program Requirements

-CNOR — if the student is not certified as a CNOR, proof of eligibility must be submitted at the time of application and certification must be submitted before a certificate of completion is awarded.
+- CNOR—if the student is not certified as a CNOR at the time of admission, proof of certification must be submitted before a certificate of completion is awarded.

 To secure your spot in the next RN First Assistant course session, please begin the application process as soon as possible.
 You will be able to save and come back to your application as you submit various materials.